High School Course Listings

 To cope in the modern business world, the average citizen faces an increasing need for computer literacy and an understanding of the application of computers to the needs of people and organizations.
 This course is designed to help students develop computer literacy by teaching various computer applications and simple computer technology.
 The student will learn the processing cycle, data and information storage, input and output functions, and information systems.
 The text meets the Level One content standards of the Data Processing Management Association.
 One semester.
 One-half credit.

 This is a combination Composition and Literature Analysis course, not a survey course.
-Spelling and vocabulary words also are studied throughout the year.
 The first half of each quarter concentrates on paragraph writing; the second half of each quarter concentrates on analyzing a reading selection.
 Students are asked to think about characterization and to give specific examples for character traits.
 Other literary elements such as the main conflict, plot, theme, point of view, foreshadowing and setting are studied.

 This is a combination Composition and Literature Analysis course, not a survey course.
-Spelling and vocabulary words are studied throughout the year.
 The first half of each quarter concentrates on paragraph writing and longer compositions, as well as a research paper.
 The second half of each quarter concentrates on analyzing a reading selection.

 In the first quarter, the student analyzes the theme and characters of Animal Farm.
 The second quarter teaches students about various aspects of poetry, such as imagery, figures of speech and other poetical devices.
-A Tale of Two Cities is analyzed in the third quarter for the theme, character development, and conflict.
-In the fourth quarter, a research paper is written.
+In the third quarter, a research paper is written.
+A Tale of Two Cities is analyzed in the fourth quarter for the theme, character development, and conflict.

 The main objective of this course is to improve the student’s ability to analyze, interpret, and critique literature.
 Hopefully the student will develop an appreciation of great works of literature written from the Catholic point of view, as well as a deeper understanding of the Catholic view of reality.